Introduction

 tldr | Manages integration with tldr pages, allowing you to fetch or clear examples |

-) can be run either non-interactively with arguments or through the TUI by
+Several commands can be run either non-interactively or through an interactive TUI by using the -i

 or --interactive

 flag.
-When in interactive mode, you can force a specific rendering style:
+When in interactive mode, you can also force a specific rendering style:

 -l